Profile

 Power BI / Microsoft BI Stack

 Roles centered on Power BI, DAX, Power Query, and the broader Microsoft BI stack including SSRS, SSAS, and Azure Analysis Services.
-Often found in organizations standardized on Microsoft tooling, where Power BI is the default reporting surface.
-The largest BI specialization by hiring volume.
+Often found in organizations standardized on Microsoft tools, where Power BI is the default reporting surface.

 Executive DashboardsSales ReportsFinancial AnalyticsOperational KPIs